suchnsuch/Tangent/Documentation/Views/Cards Lens.md

 The Cards Lens is one of several [[Lenses]] that can be used to visualize multiple files.
+It displays notes and other files as a grid of cards.

 # Settings
 ## Sorting